FaultierSP/zugferd_rust/README.md

 > [!WARNING]
 > This crate is pretty much work in progress.

-Although you can generate a minimum level XML, this crate is more of a starting point and an invitation for feedback and collaboration.
+Although you can generate a minimum and basic wl level XML, this crate is more of a starting point and an invitation for feedback and collaboration.
 Breaking changes are not intended, but are not impossible either.

 ## Installation
 Add the crate: